plurigrid/vcg-auction/README.md

-This represents a contract for a VCG (vickery-clark-groves) auction.
+This represents a contract for a "reverse" VCG (vickery-clark-groves) auction also known as a "second price auction".
+This means that a number of bidders will bid, and the lowest bidder will win the auction.
+The winner will pay the second lowest bid.

 The contract runs one auction at a time.